 In Denmark, a parliamentary IT committee (The Committee for "Informationssamfundet år 2000") was appointed in March 1994.
 The committee had only two members, but rested on a broad secretariate and a large number of experts.
 The committee presented a report in October 1994, entitled "Info-samfundet år 2000", where a number of proposals for action was presented.
 These proposals were given the form of 25 "principles for entrance" into the Danish information society.
-These priciples concerned:
+These priciples concerned legislation, use of IT in health care and education, use of IT for the disabled and the elderly, as well as specific actions of the type:

-- Furthering of a global use of IT - The development of a Danish IT strategy - Development of a public electronic service network, including a personal citizen's smart card - Simplification of legislation, among other areas concerning the use of personal data - Increased efficiency with use of IT in health care - Global contacts in research - New methods for education of all ages - Increased use of IT in libraries and for mass media - Cleaner and more efficient road traffic - Rationalizing of commercial contacts through EDI - Lowering of tariffs for high capacity telecommunications nationally and inside the European Union - Support for creation of a public citizen network - Use of IT for the disabled and the elderly - Creation of a public IT action implementation plan
+- Development of a public electronic service network, including a personal citizen's smart card - Increased use of IT in libraries and for mass media - Cleaner and more efficient road traffic - Rationalizing of commercial contacts through EDI - Support for creation of a public citizen network

-Certain admininistrative reorganizations were also introduced in the Danish government.
+Certain administrative reorganizations were also introduced in the Danish government.

 The report invited to public debate.
 This also found place in the media.
 The Danish Minister for Research half a year later continued by presenting proposals for political action.
 This was done in March 1995, in an activity plan directed to Parliament, entitled "Fra vision till handling" ("From vision to activity").
-This plan contained explicite "IT policies" in the following areas:
+This plan contained explicite "IT policies" in a number of areas, many of them directly related to the above mentioned proposals.